-- Completed My Malton

-- Advancing the Mississauga

-Official Plan Review such as the

-Downtown Cooksville, Fairview

-and Hospital Official Plan

-amendment to develop new

-policies and manage growth and

-redevelopment

-- Initiated Uptown Node Capacity Study to develop policies to guide current and future density for the area

-- Completed Gateway policy review to update zoning and urban design guidelines for the Gateway Corporate Centre area
+- Completed My Malton - Advancing the Mississauga Official Plan Review such as the Downtown Cooksville, Fairview and Hospital Official Plan amendment to develop new policies and manage growth and redevelopment - Initiated Uptown Node Capacity Study to develop policies to guide current and future density for the area - Completed Gateway policy review to update zoning and urban design guidelines for the Gateway Corporate Centre area prosper ensuring youth, older adults and new

-- Ensure land development decisions are made in the public interest and consistent with legislation - 2.
+- 1. Ensure land development decisions are made in the public interest and consistent with legislation - 2.
 Develop vibrant, walkable, and connected neighbourhoods - 3.
 Adhere to landscape, streetscape, parkland, public realm, built-form - 4.
 Engage community stakeholders and Indigenous Peoples in strategic and land use planning projects - 5.
 Inform customers of policies and other requirements related to land development - 6.
 Encourage planning activities that contribute to environmental protection, housing affordability and economic development - 7.
 Ensure buildings and structures are safe and in compliance with legislation